 3. There will always be lessons that go wrong

-Whether it’s technology failing you, or you find yourself fifteen minutes into explaining how to multiply fractions using modelled examples and simple steps but your class are looking at you like you’re speaking a different language.
+Whether it’s technology failing you, or you find yourself fifteen minutes into explaining how to multiply fractions using modeled examples and simple steps but your class are looking at you like you’re speaking a different language.

 Lessons like this do not mean you’re a bad teacher.
-They happen to everyone and as a profession we’re fairly self-deprecating so don’t be afraid to say if a lesson didn’t work out.
-Have a think about what went wrong, ask for advice and plan to tackle it again tomorrow.
+They happen to everyone and as a profession, we’re fairly self-deprecating so don’t be afraid to say if a lesson didn’t work out.
+Have a think about what went wrong, ask for advice, and plan to tackle it again tomorrow.

 4. That I’d been doing differentiation wrong

 You know how right now “mastery” and “depth” are buzzwords in education at the moment?
 Well In 2009 it was differentiation.
 That meant up to five different activities centered around one objective (and in some cases separate objectives.)
 There were so many problems with this.
 Firstly, if you only ever give you put all your “less able” pupils on a “less able” table and give them easier work then they are never going to catch up with the pupils that are “more able.”
 Secondly there was the awkward situation of trying to divide the class into ability tables.
 You’d end up with three tables with a wide range of ability that you’d put together as “middle ability” and given them “middle ability work” (whatever that is.)
-And finally there was the issue of workload: planning for this took hours and you’d find yourself saying things like, “What activity could the tops do?” rather than, “What do I want my class to learn this lesson?”
+And finally, there was the issue of workload: planning for this took hours and you’d find yourself saying things like, “What activity could the tops do?” rather than, “What do I want my class to learn this lesson?”